How to Run the Numbers on a Home Loan Refinance: A Worked Example

 - Principal repaid so far: ₹2,51,120

 This is the part that surprises most people.
-After two full years of diligently paying nearly ₹50,000 a month, they had barely dented the principal.
+After two full years of diligently paying nearly ₹50,000 a month, the principal has barely moved.
 This is how front-loaded amortization works — your early EMIs are almost entirely interest.
-Ramesh had assumed he'd paid off maybe ₹6-7 lakhs of principal.
-The actual number was a shock.
+Many borrowers assume they've paid off ₹6-7 lakhs of principal by this point; the real figure is far smaller, and seeing it can be a shock.

 The New Offer on the Table